kavish-s/Python-Keylogger/README.md

 - **For educational and ethical use only.** Unauthorized use may violate laws.
 - To stop the keylogger, press `Esc`.
-- The script writes logs to `keylog.txt` in the same directory.
 - The server must be running before stopping the keylogger for successful file transfer.
 - Ensure that the firewall and antivirus settings allow the connection for proper functioning.